Interview with Martin Arthur Catty

 Description

-Martin Catty grew up in London and was evacuated to Westward Ho! with his school at the beginning of the war.
-He completed a short training course at Cambridge University in 1942 and joined Air Force.
-After training he flew 40 operations as a navigator with 514 Squadron from RAF Waterbeach.
+Martin Catty grew up in London and was evacuated, with his school, to Westward Ho! at the beginning of the war.
+He completed a short training course at Cambridge University in 1942 and joined the Royal Air Force.
+After training, he flew 40 operations, as a navigator, with 514 Squadron from RAF Waterbeach.
 He describes how many of his operations were in daylight and using GH, so he often released the bombs.
 He mentions turning a Tiger Moth upside down after landing in a dust-storm during training, and how he ‘cooked’ his navigation log after he had taken control of the aircraft to give his pilot a rest.
 He recalls flying with another crew who smoked in the aircraft and discusses using the Elsan.
-Discusses some of the ground personnel and an explosion after a bomb fell from an aircraft at RAF Waterbeach in 1944.
-He became the navigator for the RAF Waterbeach base test crew after his tour, and after the war he flew as part of a ferry crew, taking ground crew to the Middle East, and also was an instructor for landing using the blind approach beacon.
+He discusses some of the ground personnel and an explosion after a bomb fell from an aircraft at RAF Waterbeach in 1944.
+He became the navigator for the RAF Waterbeach base test crew after his tour and, after the war, he flew as part of a ferry crew, taking ground crew to the Middle East.
+He was also an instructor for landing using the blind approach beacon.
 He was demobbed in October 1946 and completed a degree in engineering.
-Discusses his elder brother who also flew as a navigator and then flew for BOAC.
-He worked in management roles for The General Electric Company until he retired.
+Martin talks about his elder brother who also flew as a navigator and then flew for BOAC.
+Martin worked in management roles for The General Electric Company until he retired.

 Creator